A Monument to Silliness

 I may be missing something here, but it seems to me that what this guy is saying is that the State of Mississippi can force me to worship a pile of dog poop and the federal government can't do a thing about it.
 What law school did he graduate from, anyway?
 One wonders what Mr. Keyes, a black presidential candidate wannabe, would have to say on the authority of the federal judges over state segregation of schools, since education is not a federal function, either.
 (You can read my analysis of their thinking here, and the facts of the matter here.)

-Another argument advanced by the Moore brigade is essentially that the United States is a Christian country and therefore it is only patriotic to have a monument featuring a Protestant interpretation that substitutes a list of Ten Commandments found in nobody's Bible, based on 613 ones in Jewish Scripture, in an American courthouse.
+Another argument advanced by the Moore brigade is essentially that the United States is a Christian country and therefore it is only patriotic to have a monument featuring a Protestant interpretation that substitutes a list of Ten Commandments based on Jewish Scripture, in an American courthouse.
 This is exactly the opposite of what Everson v.
 Board decided.
 There are some very nice officially Christian countries out there, but the United States isn't one of them.
 If you want to live in a Christian country, move to England or Vatican City.
 The United States is no more a Christian country than it is a Jewish country or a Muslim country or a Hindu country.
 The United States doesn't have a religion, not unlike a bald eagle.
 You may not believe it, you may not like it, but that's the way the First Amendment says it is.

 This isn't the first time the question of monuments and Ten Commandments in public places has come up.
 The three most applicable decisions, in my opinion are: